 Nope!
-That’s all down to us so that we can stick to house rules and use license-free images.
+That’s all down to us so that we can stick to house rules and use license-free/press images.

 We will need less than thirty words on yourself, any social links (Facebook, Twitter etc) and a photo to flesh out your author bio.
 We will publish without these, but it’s probably better to market yourself with just these few bits of information.
 Please don’t include links within your bio text as we can’t actually link out due to CMS restrictions.